JohannesWiesner/workshop_cimh/_sources/outline/setup.md

 ````

 ## Checking your install

+**Note for Windows Users: From this point on whenever the instructions specify to “open a terminal” please assume you are supposed to open the Git Bash terminal.**

 Now that you've installed everything it's time to check that everything works as expected!
 Type the following into your terminal (User tip: You can use the middle click on your mouse for effortless pasting):